Billing and Account Management FAQs

 - The start time for the report can be set to the first day of the month.
 Note that services with tags can't retrieve billing history.

 - Not all services support tags.
-For a list of AWS services that support tags, see the following:
+For a list of Amazon Web Services services that support tags, see the following:

 Tagging your Amazon EC2 resources